IBM-Security/isam-support/src/amjrte/README.md

 ### Stand-alone JVM Related Information ###

 Use the pdjrtecfg command in the download zip for config/unconfig of the JVM.
-Use the scripts for application config.
+Use the scripts for application config:

+SvrSslCfg-config-jvm.sh
+SvrSslCfg-config-was.sh